knative/community/elections/2023-SC/README.md

 anyone except the voter, or in aggregate form.

 ### Decision
+Ballots are compiled by Elekto and all candidates are ranked using the [Condorcet] method, Schultze variant.

 The newly elected body will be announced on the knative-dev mailing list.